-What is the Mandarin Language Immersion Program?Stough's Mandarin Language Immersion Magnet program is designed for students entering Kindergarten.
+What is the Mandarin Immersion Program?Stough's Mandarin Immersion Magnet program is designed for students entering Kindergarten.
 These students will then have the opportunity to automatically continue within the program through 12th grade.
 Core instruction is provided by native Chinese teachers fluent in Mandarin Chinese.
 As a result, immersion students develop language proficiency in both Mandarin and English.
 The ultimate goal is for students to become bilingual, bi-literate, and bicultural.

 Is this program right for my child?

 - Does your child need academic challenges?

 - Do you want your child to have an edge in tomorrow's market economy?

 - Are you willing to make a long-term commitment to the Mandarin Immersion Program?